How To Store A Car Long Term

-Have Someone Check on Your Car While On Vacation
+The Importance of Having Someone Check On Your Car While On Vacation

-You probably need to hire a petsitter any time you’re going to be gone for any amount of time; your car will be alright by itself for a little longer, but many people forget it still may need some attention.
+You probably need to hire a pet sitter any time you’re going to be gone for any amount of time; your car will be alright by itself for a little longer, but many people forget it still may need some attention.
 You’ll want to make sure someone takes care of your vehicle when the length of your trip gets past a certain point.
-Similarly to the way you’d pick a petsitter very carefully, it’s important not to leave your car with anyone you can’t trust.
+Similar to the way you’d pick a pet sitter very carefully, it’s important not to leave your car with anyone you can’t trust.

 What to Do With Your Car Before Leaving Town